 #15 Trek Up to Tomnahurich Cemetery Hill

 Visiting a cemetery is, perhaps, one of the unusual things to do in Inverness, Scotland.
-However, the Tomnahurich Cemetery is not just an average graveyard….it also happens to be an excellent viewpoint.
+However, the Tomnahurich Cemetery is not just an average graveyard.
+It also happens to be an excellent viewpoint!

-Travel Tip: Some of the grave markers are works of art.
+Top Tip: Some of the grave markers are works of art.
 Keep an eye out for the elaborate stone statues and memorials throughout the grounds.

 #16 Stretch Your Legs on the Caledonian Canal Walk